WIFT-AT Nova Scotia Best Director Award

 Directors from across Nova Scotia are creating outstanding screen-based projects and we want to recognize and celebrate these remarkable artists and their work by shining a light on one accomplished filmmaker who is highly deserving of recognition.

-WIFT-AT encourages female-identifying directors to submit their screen-based projects of any genre, length, or format.
-Projects completed after January 1st, 2019 are eligible for entry.
-This award is open to full members of WIFT-AT.
+WIFT-AT encourages Nova Scotia-based directors to submit their screen-based projects of any genre, length, or format.
+Based on feedback from members, we have expanded eligibility to films released after July 1, 2019, recognizing that the COVID-19 pandemic greatly impacted the number of films released in 2020.
+This award is open only to full members of WIFT-AT.

 Not a member?

-The WIFT-AT Award for Best Director will be presented during the Screen Nova Scotia Gala Awards on Thursday, May 14, 2020.
+The WIFT-AT Award for Best Director will be presented during the Screen Nova Scotia Gala Awards in Fall 2021.

 Questions?
 Contact us at firstname.lastname@example.org